orionprotocol/sdk/README.md

 [![npm version](https://img.shields.io/npm/v/@orionprotocol/sdk.svg)](https://www.npmjs.com/package/@orionprotocol/sdk)
 [![Downloads](https://img.shields.io/npm/dm/@orionprotocol/sdk.svg)](https://www.npmjs.com/package/@orionprotocol/sdk)

+Do you want to integrate the Orion protocol into your application?
+See [integration guide](./docs/INTEGRATION.md)

 ## Overview

 Orion Software Developer Kit is a set of functions and methods that allow dApp developers connect to the superior aggregated liquidity of Orion Protocol which combines orderbooks of centralized exchanges as well decentralized automatic market makers such as Uniswap or Spookyswap across several supported blockchains.